 - Carlson Leadership & Public Service Center — Coordinates and connects students to community-based experiences in and around Seattle.

-The Society for Classical Studies has also published a guide:
+The Society for Classical Studies has also published two guides:

 - Careers for Classicists in Today’s World - Written by Kenneth F. Kitchell, a professor in the Department of Classics at the University of Massachusetts, Amherst.